rebroad/breezy-desktop/XORG_VIRTUAL_XR_API.md

 - In this document, **XR** means **Extended Reality** (AR/VR-style glasses such as XREAL, VITURE, etc.).
 - Provide Breezy Desktop with a **RandR-visible virtual XR connector** (`XR-0`) on X11, so:
-  - XFCE’s display tool can position/resize it like a normal monitor.
+  - Display settings tools can position/resize it like a normal monitor.
   - Breezy can treat it as the “virtual desktop plane” for AR.
 - Add an **AR mode** in the Xorg modesetting driver that:
   - Hides the physical XR connector from the 2D XRandR map.